August 15, 2025

 I asked locals how they feel about the restrictions and whether they are enforced.
 A few told me they got a fine, up to hundreds of Euros, for unsupervised swimming.
 That is quite a discouragement, and it explains the empty beaches even at the height of summer.
 Others, on the other hand, praised the ban as a good safety measure.

 Those advocating the removal of personal responsibility from swimming might say that the number of drownings being so much lower than the alcohol deaths is because the ban is in place.
 However, unsupervised swimming is perfectly legal in Scotland, where the seas also have currents and tides; moreover, the water temperatures are generally colder.
-Scotland reported 45 accidental drownings in 2022 [7].
-If we adjust that number for Belgium's population and coastline length, we'd get approximately 0.33 deaths per year—roughly one every three years [8].
-That number would be even smaller if we accounted for all the inland waters.
-The ban does not make Belgium safer to swim, and I'd argue that enforcing it does the opposite.
+Scotland reported 45 accidental drownings in 2022 [6].
+If we adjust that number for Belgium's population and coastline length, we'd get approximately 0.33 deaths per year—roughly one every three years [7].
+That number would be even smaller if we accounted for all the inland waters where folks are also allowed to swim.
+The ban does not make swimming in Belgium any safer, and I'd argue that enforcing it does the opposite.
 The limited opportunities to practice led to generations of less confident open-water swimmers.
 Belgium could have gone a similar way to Scotland.
-They could have installed "At your own risk" signs around the coast informing people about the potential dangers and swimming tips, which would educate people about the amazing resource that water is.
+They could have installed "At your own risk" signs along the coast, informing people about potential dangers and swimming tips, educating them about the amazing resource that water is.
 Instead, they spent the money on the abundant "No Swimming" signs, which teach people nothing but to fear water.
 For a seaside country, I think that is ridiculous.

 Sources (tap to view):